Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \subsubsection{Notes and references}

 The term ``Doeblin decomposition'' traditionally refers to~\eqref{eq:ddd} with $\{\C_i:i\in\cal{I}\}$ including all recurrent closed communicating classes instead of only the positive recurrent ones.
 In this case, $\cal{T}$ is the set of all transient states and, consequently, is known as the \emph{transient set}.
-The motivation behind my unorthodox choice is that, for reasons that we have touched upon in the last two sections and that will become completely clear in Sections~\ref{sec:timeaved} and \ref{sec:ensembleaved}, only positive recurrent states are typically considered relevant to the chain's long-term behaviour.
+The motivation behind my unorthodox choice is that, for reasons that we have touched upon in the last two sections and that will become completely clear in Sections~\ref{sec:timeaved} and \ref{sec:ensembleaved}, only positive recurrent states typically matter in the long-run.

 \ifdraft Named after Wolfgang Doeblin who first established it for discrete-time Markov processes with general state spaces in \citep{Doeblin1940}.
 Doeblin was a student of Paul L\'evy's with a fascinating story \citep{Handwerk2007}.
 For instance, famously, before his death at the age of $25$, several years before Kiyosi It\^o's published his renown work on SDEs, and while on the front lines of WWII, Doeblin wrote a series of notes which, among other results, included a time-change representation of one-dimensional SDEs \citep{Bru2002}.
 These notes were mailed to the Academy of Sciences in Paris where they remained sealed in their envelope for the ensuing $60$ years (until $`00$)! \fi